Prakhar1802/Employee-information-database/README.md

-Certainly!
-Here's a README file template for your Employee Information System project:

----

 # Employee Information System

 This project involves developing an Employee Information System using MySQL and Python.
 It provides functionalities like adding records, updating data, deleting records, and searching for specific employee information.